Troubleshooting authenticity issues

 $ sq pki vouch add --certifier=$MY_FINGERPRINT --cert=$ALICES_FINGERPRINT --email=alice@example.org

-If you are absolutely sure about the authenticity of a certificate's binding, it's also possible to use the certificate directly from file instead from the cert store.
-Here is an example on how to apply:
+If you are absolutely sure about the authenticity of a certificate's binding, it's also possible to use the certificate directly from a file instead from the cert store:

 $ sq verify --signer-file alice.cert file.txt

-If a certificate is expired, it is obviously also not usable.
-Here is an example where we try to encrypt a file with our own expired certificate, but the same also applies to messages that shall be encrypted with a third-party certificate:
+If a certificate has expired, it is not usable.
+In this example, we try to encrypt a file with our own expired certificate, but the same would apply to encrypting a file with an expired third-party certificate:

 $ sq encrypt --for=$FINGERPRINT --signer=$FINGERPRINT file.txt